ericgregorich/notes/content/Books/index.md

 ---
 title: Books
 ---
-Books that I reference in my notes.
+Books that are referenced throughout my notes.